 Cosmetic surgeries are elective in nature and are chosen by patients for purely aesthetic reasons.
 That means the surgery is not necessary; the patient volunteers to go under the knife in the hopes of changing something about their physical appearance.

 Scheduling a consultation with a cosmetic surgeon is the first step to having surgery.
-When a patient seeks a cosmetic surgeon out, they hope to improve their appearance.
+When a patient seeks a cosmetic surgeon, they hope to improve their appearance.
 They might have a part of themselves that causes them stress, and that they become embarrassed about while out in public.
-A bigger than average nose, male breasts, and hanging skin following extreme weight loss are common complaints of patients who wish to undergo one or more cosmetic surgical procedures.
+A bigger-than-average nose, male breasts, and hanging skin following extreme weight loss are common complaints of patients who wish to undergo one or more cosmetic surgical procedures.